Laplacians in Various Dimensions and the Swampland: Introduction and Summary of Results

 where in our conventions $\kappa^2_d=\Mpd^{2-d}\,$.
 As a consistency check, this definition has been shown to yield---for the cases mentioned before---the correct dependence expected to arise from decompactification and weakly coupled string limits in many top-down examples, see \cite{vandeHeisteeg:2023ubh,Castellano:2023aum}.

 Therefore, given all the explicit examples currently available of global species scale functions, it is interesting to investigate the general properties that the corresponding Wilson coefficients ${\cF}^{(d)}_n$ exhibit.
-One of the main purposes of the present work is to argue that these functions satisfy a `Laplace-like' differential equation\footnote{The role of Laplacians and their interplay with towers of states has been also discussed recently in \cite{Etheredge:2023zjk}.} of the schematic form \beq \cD^2_{\bf {\cal M}} {\cF}^{(d)}_n = \eta_d\, {\cF}^{(d)}_n\, . \eeq Here $\eta_{d}$ are constant eigenvalues and $\cD^2_{\bf {\cal M}}$ is a second-order, elliptic differential operator defined on the moduli space of the theory.
+One of the main purposes of the present work is to argue that these functions satisfy a `Laplace-like' differential equation\footnote{The role of Laplacians and their interplay with towers of states has been also discussed recently in \cite{Etheredge:2023zjk}.} of the schematic form \beq \cD^2_{\bf {\cal M}} {\cF}^{(d)}_n = \eta_d\, {\cF}^{(d)}_n\, . \eeq Here, $\eta_{d}$ are constant eigenvalues and $\cD^2_{\bf {\cal M}}$ is a second-order, elliptic differential operator defined on the moduli space of the theory.
 As we will show explicitly, in many examples the latter will turn out being the Laplace-Beltrami operator, namely $\cD^2_{\cM} = \Delta_\cM$.
 This is true for both the $n=2$ and $n=1$ higher-curvature terms described above.\footnote{In the marginal cases, i.e., $d=8$ for ${\cal R}^4$ and $d=4$ for ${\cal R}^2$, there is an additional constant piece on the right-hand side due to regularized logarithmic divergences.
 As will be discussed later, one can ignore these extra contributions for our purposes herein, since they correspond to non-analytic threshold effects due to the massless modes within the theory.} However, in those cases where these two necessarily differ, string dualities link $\cD_\cM^2$ to Laplacians across various dimensions in a way that is very reminiscent of the relation that exists between the corresponding $\Delta_D$ and $\Delta_{D+1}$ operators in toroidal compactifications of maximal supergravity \cite{Green:2010wi}.
-Given this state of affairs, we argue that the Laplace condition here proposed constrains the asymptotic rates $\lambda_{\rm sp}$ of the species scale, and is closely related to its exponential damping, as expected from the Distance Conjecture.
-Indeed, in maximally supersymmetric theories, the exponential behavior found is related to the mathematical fact that all the relevant eigenfunctions are automorphic forms which admit some Fourier decomposition whose zero modes (`constant terms') depend only on the non-compact real moduli.
-These moreover correspond to the perturbative contributions to ${\cF}_n^{(d)}$ which dominate asymptotically.
-We take advantage of this property to extract non-trivial information about the infinite distance limits by solving equation \eqref{eq:eigenvalueeqintro} in terms of power-like ansatzes for their moduli-dependence.
+Table \ref{tab:summary} summarizes the various operators $\cD^2_{\bf {\cal M}}$ and associated eigenvalues $\eta_d$ discussed at length throughout the paper.